risk-first/website/introduction/Evaluating-Risk.md

 ## Unknown Unknowns

-In Wikipedia's example, this fictitious BBQ has high fire risk, so one should begin mitigating there.

-But, does this feel right?
 One of the criticisms of the [Risk Register](Evaluating-Risk#risk-registers) approach is that of [mistaking the map for the territory](Map-And-Territory-Risk).
 That is, mistakenly believing that what's on the Risk Register _is all there is_.

 In the preceding discussions, I have been careful to point out the existence of [Hidden Risks](Glossary#hidden-risk) for that very reason.
 Or, to put another way: